nish-box/OaklandBudgetJ296Final/README.md

 # Oakland Budget Analysis J296 Final
 ## PART 01: Data Analysis – Interviewing the Data

+NOTE: The datasets I used came from Open Budget Oakland.
+Specifically I looked at the budgets for this year and last year.
+They are named "DATASET_FY22-23_adopted.csv" and "DATASET_FY21-22_adopted.csv" (respectively)

 ### QUESTION #1: Compare the overall budget from last year to this year.
 What was the average spent on all departments?
 #### LAST YEAR
 !['Overall Budget Last Year'](/Q1PTFY21-22.png)